beyondszine/camerasdiscovery-consumer/README.md

-# ffmpeg-Bull-longrun-jobconsumer
+# camerasdiscovery-jobconsumer
-This is the BULL consumer for the long running jobs given for 'ffmpeg-as-a-service'.
+This is the BULL consumer for the long running jobs given for 'ffmpeg-as-a-service' jobs by camerasdiscovery.
 All tasks like saving,streaming,transcoding etc are consumed as jobs are managed using BULL nodejs framework.

 ## Configuration: Consumer Jobs processing